twiddlingbits/twr-wasm/docs/api/api-c-audio.md

 # Audio API for WebAssembly

-This section describes twr-wasm's C Audio API, which allows audio API functions to be called from WebAssembly.
+This section describes twr-wasm's C Audio API, which allows audio API functions to be called using C/C++ from WebAssembly.

 ## Examples
 | Name | View Live Link | Source Link |